922tech/django-implementations/home/Readme.md

-This project tends to make the implementaions of a backend application which is integrated with Celery (as asynchronous/scheduling)
+This project tends to make the implementaions of a backend application which is integrated with tools listed below:

+Django (as the backend framework),
+Django Rest Framework (as the REST API provider),
+JWT (as token-based authentication tool)
+Celery (as asynchronous-handling/scheduling tool), Redis (as a broker for celery and also in-memory caching database), ReactJS (as front-end application which is embedded in the ui directory),